Whatever you want in this life, I hope what I have to say can motivate or encourage you in some way.

 Are we sensing a pattern here yet?

-Whenever someone does good, we remember, acknowledge, and celebrate.
+Whenever someone does good, we remember, acknowledge, and we give love.
+We celebrate!

 There is someone in your life that has been neglected for quite some time.
 This person definitely deserves some praise and acknowledgement.

 WITHOUT DOUBT, this person has earned their right to treat and celebrate themselves, damn it!

 This person is hardworking, dedicated, and constantly putting others needs, happiness, and demands above their own.